johannschopplich/kirby-headless-starter/README.md

 You will then have to provide the header `Bearer ${token}` with each request.

-> ⚠️ Without a token the `/query` route would be publicly accessible by everyone.
+> ⚠️ Without a token your content will be publicly accessible by everyone – page data as well as the KQL endpoint.
 Be careful.

-### Data Fetching

-You can fetch data by using KQL or Templates.

-#### Templates
+### Templates

 Create templates just like you normally would in any Kirby project.
 Instead of writing HTML, we build arrays and encode them to JSON.
-The internal headless plugin will add the correct content type and also handles correct caching.
+The internal route handler will add the correct content type and also handles caching (if enabled).

 Example template: